 Morgan County REA and Tri-State G&T offers our members Energy Efficiency Credits (rebates) for the installation of qualifying energy efficient electric heating/cooling, electric water heaters, electric motors, electric appliances, and LED light bulbs.
 The complete MCREA Energy Efficiency Credits Program with details as to what qualifies for rebates can be found at the links below:

-- Installation must be verified on site by a Morgan County REA employee within 90 days of purchase
+Rebates must be submitted within 90 days of purchase

 Ground Source Heat Pump